CICS110/CICS110.github.io/main/lectures/03-vars-and-assignment/Jared/index.md

 This is not entirely complete, you may notice some TODOs I have left for myself.

-I'm still trying to figure out how I want to get diagrams and multi-image diagrams in here
+I'm still trying to figure out how I want to get diagrams and multi-image diagrams in here.
+But getting assignments out takes priority over that.

 :::